3.

 Problem 4:

 The figure shows a drawing of a spiral casing of a radial fan with forward curved blades, propose the dimensions of this spiral casing.
 The casing has a rectangular cross-section.
 The outer radius of the impeller is 28,9 mm, the width of the casing is 23,1 mm, the tangential component of the absolute velocity at the outlet of the impeller is 20,9 m·s-1 and the airflow is 100 m3·h-1.
 The calculation is carried out for the potential flow case.
-The solution to the problem is shown in Appendix 4.
+The solution of this problem is shown in Appendix 4.

 Schéma nízkotlakého ventilátoru

-§1 entry: r2; b; V; Q §2 calculation: rθ pro vybrané θ
+§1 entry: r2; b; V; Q §2 calculation: rθ for selection θ

 Symbol descriptions are in Appendix 4.